valkey-io/valkey-glide-docs/README.md

 In general, page contents are located under `src/content/docs`.

-- For simple content changes, update the appropriate `.mdx` files in the folder structure.
+- For simple content update, change the appropriate `.mdx` files in the folder structure.
 - To create a new page, add a new `.mdx` file under `src/content/docs`.
-- To change the navigation bar, udpate `astro.config.mjs`.
+- To change the navigation sidebar, update `astro.config.mjs`.

-Note that all `.mdx` files requires a header.
+Note that all `.mdx` files requires a frontmatter.

 ```
 ---
 title: Your page title.
 ---

+Your contents follows ...
 ```